Cloxacillin use while Breastfeeding

 Summary of Use during Lactation

-Cloxacillin is acceptable to use during breastfeeding.
-Limited information indicates that maternal doses of cloxacillin produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
-Occasionally, disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, has been reported with penicillins, but these effects have not been adequately evaluated.
+Limited information indicates that cloxacillin produces low levels in milk that are not expected to cause adverse effects in breastfed infants.
+Occasionally disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush have been reported with penicillins, but these effects have not been adequately evaluated.
+Cloxacillin is acceptable in nursing mothers.

 Drug Levels